We create education grounded in quality improvement and best practices for adult learning.

 The Team-Based Care Education Series is a tailored team-based care CPD initiative for Vancouver family physicians and their teams.
 Through collaboration with key organizations including the Practice Support Program and Vancouver Coastal Health, this initiative aims to enable learning and ongoing supports to sustain successful team-based care in Vancouver Primary Care Networks.

-The interactive series is scheduled to be delivered in Fall 2022 and will provide learners with practical tools and resources to support the integration of team-based care principles into practice.
-Sessions include:
+The interactive series pilot ran in two clinics 2022/2023 and provides learners with practical tools and resources to support the integration of team-based care principles into practice.
+This program will now be rolled out across Vancouver, with an online module available for anyone to take.

 - Recognizing your team